Summer Project

 Another part of the craft was the collaboration dynamic.
 Almost all the collaborations I had had in the past had ended badly and there were many different failure modes.
 This was different and we managed to create a deep and effective collaboration.
 We were far from perfect collaborators and it was very bumpy at the start.
 Our first attempts at pair programming led to me writing all of the code and Florian watching.
 And it was uncomfortable to talk about.
 But after we had the courage to discuss it during one of our reflections, we started to experiment.
 One time, Florian wrote all the code; another time, there were no restrictions on who did what but one of the most effective ways for us to pair program was with a 10-minute timer and alternating whose period it was to type in.
 As time went on, we began to truly appreciate each other and even in his absence, I felt an inner Florian pushing me to invest more deeply in the craft, focusing on making everything the highest quality rather than good enough.

 One of the main reasons for working with Shaun, Florian, and KK over the summer instead of doing an internship was the personal growth I could achieve - I had already come so far during my work with ACS.
 At the start, Shaun mentioned how emotions block you from discovering things.
 My immediate response was "What emotions?".
 When I'm doing maths, I'm thinking about maths, not emotions.
 The emotions were always there and often so subtle I had rarely noticed them.
 While KK was with us, we talked a lot about this.
 He had been researching different schools of therapy and this overlapped a lot with the work on problem-solving.
-We watched some Couples Therapy to observe and analyse other people overcoming difficult emotions.
+We watched some documentaries containing therapy sessions to observe and analyse other people overcoming difficult emotions.
 And watching Florian, I saw how many of his emotions were impacting what we were working on.
 I knew my emotions were blocking me, even if I couldn't see exactly when.

 I remember one time, after talking to Shaun about how past trauma was the basis of many irrational behaviours, trying to apply this to myself.
 It was surprising.
 One of the things I noticed was that when I've been debugging for a bit, I start trying things just hoping they will cause the bug will go away.
 And when I plan to walk away in some time, I don't, leading to a cycle that can cause me to spend hours making minimal progress on a bug.
 When I finally walked away, I would usually solve it almost immediately, feeling I had wasted hours failing to fix the bug.
 I realised that this feeling of panic I was experiencing came from school: as a high-achieving student, I was always expected to know the right answer.
 But when I didn't it was devastating - I felt my value as a person depreciated.
 During my debugging panic, I was experiencing this feeling of not knowing and that would cause me to be ineffective at finding the bug.
 It has taken time to begin overcoming this but now this state is incredibly rare and my debugging is more effective.
 This was just one of the many ways that my emotions were blocking me and I started to notice and begin the unblocking process for others.